6 Best Landmine Exercises for Full Body Strength

 Square your feet and face your body toward the bar with both hands on the handle.
 Extend the bar overhead and slowly rotate the handle down toward your right side without rotating your body.
 Then rotate back to the top.
 Repeat with the opposite side.

 You can choose to use one or more of these in your workout regimen, or you can combine them all together to make a total body strength session.
-If you’re going to do that, I recommend programming it like this:
+For that option, I recommend programming it like this:

 If the movements in your current routine are feeling a little stale, consider subbing in one (or all) of these six landmine exercises for total strength and the body of a beast.